 To take a real-world example, consider Coke and Pepsi.
 They are universally recognized to be good substitutes for each other.
 The Substitution Effect states that when the price of Coke goes up, then more people will more likely purchase Pepsi.

 2. The Income Effect

 The Income Effect also occurs when there is a change in the price of a product.
 For example, let’s say you buy four loaves of bread a month and then one day the price of a loaf of bread goes up.
 This increase in price will likely mean that you cannot afford to buy four loaves.
 Instead, you buy two.
 You’ve lowered your demand for bread because the price increase has reduced your disposable income.
 You won’t necessarily stop buying bread or switch over to something cheaper; you buy less.

 Stated differently, if the price of good X rises, then the consumer’s purchasing power will drop and then people will tend to buy less of good X will the same income.
 The Income Effect simply means that when a good becomes more expensive then people can afford less of it.

 A Shift in the Demand Curve

 The rise in D is shown by the shift in the demand curve (from D to D₁).
 This results in Price and QD increasing from P1 to P2 and Q1 to Q2 respectively.

-The below diagram holds true for normal goods only.
+The above graph holds true for normal goods only.
 Normal goods are products that consumers buy more of if their disposable income (income after taxes) increases.
 Inferior goods are those products which are consumed less when someone’s disposable income increases.
 Cheap cars or highly discounted brands are examples of inferior goods.